-• A NY Times column about South Gate and the southeast LA County cities, and Mexican ranchero assimilation.
+• A New York Times column about South Gate and the southeast LA County cities, and Mexican ranchero assimilation.

 • A story for Pacific Standard Magazine on the decline of gangs in Los Angeles, choosen by Daily Beast as one of the best longreads of the week, which was very nice of them.
 And an interview on the topic with Larry Mantle, host of Air Talk on KPCC, 89.3FM.

 • How the Hamburger Hamlet restaurant chain helped create a kitchen dynasty of Zapotec Indians in Los Angeles.
 The piece revolves around Marcelino Martinez, who came to work for the chain in 1970 and remains there still.

 • The story of the Cambodian Donut King, Ted Ngoy, who opened America to thousands of refugees from the Killing Fields by opening doughnut shops across Southern California, then lost them all to his one weakness, and wound up homeless.

 • The emergence of innovation and experimentation among Mexican banda tuba players.
 LA — tuba capital of the world, who knew?
 Then a follow up story about a rash of tuba thefts at LA-area high schools, due largely to banda’s popularity.
 And, finally, an interview with Madeleine Brand on KPCC about tubas, tuba thefts and more – with a performance by Jesse “El Chikilin” Tucker.

 • An hour on C-Span’s morning show, Washington Journal discussing painkillers, heroin, America and the rest.